youliangtan/edgeml/README.md

 > For detailed example, please refer to the test scripts in `edgeml/tests/`.

-1. **Edge Device as Server**
+1. **A RL Env as Action Server**

-An edge device (Agent) can send observations to a remote client.
-The client, in turn, can provide actions to the agent based on these observations.
+The environment can send observations to a remote client.
+The client, in turn, can provide actions to the environment server.
 This uses the `edgeml.ActionServer` and `edgeml.ActionClient` classes.

 **GPU Compute as client**
 ```py